crowdlingo/course/src/speaking/travelling.md

 ## Vocabulary

 <vocab-list>
-- picturesque
-  - suggesting or suitable for a picture
 - experience
   - the accumulation of knowledge or skill that results from direct participation in events or activities
+- countryside
+  - rural regions
-- instance
+- Wherever
-  - clarify by giving an example of
+  - where in the world
 - memorable
   - worth remembering
+- historical
+  - of or relating to the study of history
+- picturesque
+  - suggesting or suitable for a picture
 - indispensable
   - not to be dispensed with
-- travelling
-  - the act of going from one place to another

 <!-- blank -->